HyperSourceGithub/hyperair/README.md

 # HyperAir
 Welcome to HyperAir, Pilot!
-Navigate four amazingly controlled [Bombardier](https://bombardier.com/en/our-jets) jets through various weather (and space for some reason, i swear i didn't implement that on purpose, it was a "typo") for an endless amount of time. <br />
+Navigate four amazingly controlled [Bombardier](https://bombardier.com/en/our-jets) (more planes coming soon!) jets through various weather (and space for some reason, i swear i didn't implement that on purpose, it was a "typo", my hand "slipped") for an endless amount of time. <br />
 impressive, huh? <br /> <br />
-<button style="border:2px solid white; border-radius: 12px; background-color: black; padding: 8px; font-size: 18px;"><a href="https://hypersource.itch.io/hyperair">itch.io</a></button>
+Download: <button style="border:2px solid white; border-radius: 12px; background-color: black; padding: 8px; font-size: 18px;"><a href="https://hypersource.itch.io/hyperair">itch.io</a></button>

+### If you downloaded the .zip file, use this:
 # Instructions!
-[PYTHON FILE(S) ONLY - DO THIS IF YOU DOWNLOADED THE .ZIP]
 1. ### Install Python 3 if you haven't already. (any version of python3 is alright)
 2. ### Installation
     #### Short Explanation - if you've done this kind of thing before